aplteam/Tatin/docs/Introduction.md

 * A Tatin Server

-  A Tatin server hosts packages, and allows you to fetch packages as well as any dependencies, and to publish packages.
+  A Tatin server hosts packages and allows you to fetch packages as well as any dependencies, and to publish packages.

-* A set of rules that define how a package is structured, and which meta data is required or may optionally be added.
+* A set of rules that define how a package is structured, and which metadata is required or may optionally be added.

 * A set of HTML documents serving as documentation for different aspects of Tatin.